-Library's catalog can be accessed online at http://library.williamsoncc.edu:8080/.
+The Library's catalog can be accessed online at https://williamsoncc.edu/academics/library/

 The collection includes online full-text books.
 As well as providing a collection, the library serves the WC community by offering information literacy and assistance with research.